If there’s a will, there’s a will, right?

 But, I observed almost everyone has a different approach towards meeting their blogging goals, all have their own style of working and writing.
 And I really appreciate that, as uniqueness matters.
 Few are good at something, probably others are not, and it goes vice versa.

-Being honest, I always want to go in an ethical process to make money by providing more information and resources to the readers, doesn’t matter how difficult it could be.“Crawling in the right direction is better than running towards the wrong one.” - Navin RaoClick To Tweet
+Being honest, I always want to go in an ethical process to make money by providing more information and resources to the readers, doesn’t matter how difficult it could be.[click_to_tweet tweet=”“Crawling in the right direction is better than running towards the wrong one.” [email protected] #blogging” quote=”“Crawling in the right direction is better than running towards the wrong one.” – Navin Rao”]

 10. List down the blogging tools that you use and explain why people should use them for their own blogs.